Skip to content

 Two renowned German real estate companies have joined forces to offer service development throughout Germany as an alliance of leading project developers.
 Landmarken and ehret+klein have jointly founded German Development Partner GmbH (GDP) for this purpose.
 The company is based in Frankfurt.
 The new company aims to offer both portfolio holders and international investors a "one-stop service" for the whole of Germany.

-• Moringa Hamburg HafenCity: The landmark building for people and the environment celebrates its topping-out ceremony
+• Moringa Hamburg HafenCity: The flagship building for people and the environment celebrates its topping-out ceremony

-An impressive topping-out wreath for a pioneering project: the shell of Germany's first residential high-rise building to be constructed according to the cradle-to-cradle principle is almost complete.
-The mood was correspondingly cheerful on Monday as the topping-out ceremony for "Moringa Hamburg HafenCity" was celebrated.
-With its unique combination of resource-efficient construction and affordable living, this Landmarken project is considered groundbreaking for the entire construction and real estate industry.
-In addition to around 220 rental units, the complex will offer communal areas, a daycare center, and a restaurant area upon its completion in 2026.
+An impressive topping-out ceremony for a groundbreaking project: The structural work on Germany’s first residential high-rise built according to the Cradle to Cradle principle is nearly complete.
+In keeping with the occasion, a topping-out ceremony was held on Monday for the “Moringa Hamburg HafenCity.”
+With its unique combination of resource-efficient construction and affordable housing, this Landmarken project is considered a trailblazer for the entire construction and real estate industry.
+In addition to approximately 220 rental units, the complex will offer communal areas, a daycare center, and a dining area upon its completion in 2026.

 • Landmarken lays foundation stone for 209 apartments in Düsseldorf